-For financial assets not showing a SICR compared to inception (stage 1), the ECL is measured over a 12 month period.
-For financial assets showing a SICR (stage 2) or a default status (stage 3), the ECL is measured over their lifetime.
+For financial assets not showing a SICR compared to inception (Stage 1), the ECL is measured over a 12-month period.
+For financial assets showing a SICR (Stage 2) or a default status (Stage 3), the ECL is measured over their lifetime.

-c) Inputs and assumptions for ECL measurement
+iii) Inputs and assumptions for ECL measurement